soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

     ![The Library menu items are displayed.
 The Image menu item is circled.](media/dashboard-library-image.png "Dashboard library Image")

-2. Configure the logo with the following file _/Media/fabrikam-logo.png_.
+2. Configure the logo with the following file _C:\MCW-Predictive-Maintenance-for-remote-field-devices-master\Hands-on lab\media\fabrikam-logo.png_.

     ![The company logo configuration options are displayed.](media/configure-dashboard-logo.png "Configure Logo Image")